 So, what can we as a community do for the average person that's homeless, providing some of the same resources that I received as a Veteran?

-This short film, documenting the impacts of Housing First with stories from people living in Site-based Housing First programs, was screened at the conference.
+This short film was screened at the conference and documents the impacts of Housing First, with stories from people living in Site-based Housing First programs.

 Throughout the day, presenters, panelists, and attendees acknowledged the importance of creating opportunities, like this, for communities to come together to work on solutions and create change.
 “Systems change is a highly collaborative effort,” said Hannah Sims, Crisis System Manager at Housing Forward, a homeless services agency in Dallas, Texas.
 “It’s pretty exciting to think about what we can do together,” added Kelly King Horne, Executive Director of Homeward, a nonprofit that coordinates and tracks homeless services in Richmond, Virgina.